Our population is aging quickly!

 Until that time comes, remaining at home is the goal for most who are currently aging in place.

 Aging in place especially when the home is older can present safety concerns for seniors and their family caregivers.

 Unfortunately, the same homes that seniors have enjoyed and in which they have found comfort for years may not be suited to the needs of a senior adult.
 These homes are not always maintained in the safest condition for those whose need to reach for objects or have diminished movement and balance from aging.
 Functional decline may require home modifications, whether small or large, to improve home safety for seniors once again.

 Family caregivers need to intervene for their seniors to be sure that every part of their living situation is as safe as can be for them.
 Overcoming and adapting to changes brought on by aging can be done to make their home as safe and livable as possible.

-But what can we do?
+But what can family caregivers do?

-We have created a checklist to help you “seniorize” your loved one’s home.
+Senior Care Corner has created a checklist to help you “seniorize” your loved one’s home.